JenAlchimowicz/Emotion-Recognition-Api/README.md

 1. Complete steps 1-3

+2. Download fer2013 dataset from [here](https://www.kaggle.com/datasets/deadskull7/fer2013) and place in ```data/raw_data``` directory

-2. Prepare the [fer2013](https://www.kaggle.com/datasets/deadskull7/fer2013) dataset for training
+3. Prepare the [fer2013](https://www.kaggle.com/datasets/deadskull7/fer2013) dataset for training
 ```
 python scripts/etl.py
 ```

-2. Run the training procedure.
+4. Run the training procedure.
 You can change arguments like number of epochs or learning rate in the ```config.yaml``` file.
 ```
 python scripts/train.py
 ```